 So what do you do if you’re working in Emergency medicine?
 Do you admit every patient complaining of chest pain despite knowing that 85% of the time, the symptom is actually unrelated to the heart?
 Or do you come up with an alternative diagnosis and send the patient home – at the risk of failing to diagnose a real heart attack?
 See also: What is causing my chest pain?

-That latter choice of alternative diagnosis may be behind the alarming tendency of many Emergency physicians to dismiss women’s cardiac symptoms – even in those like me who present with textbook AMI signs but “normal” cardiac diagnostic test results.
+That latter choice of alternative diagnosis may be behind the alarming tendency of many Emergency physicians to dismiss women’s cardiac symptoms – even in those like me who present with textbook AMI signs (central chest pain, nausea, sweating and pain down my left arm) but “normal” cardiac diagnostic test results.

-Research on cardiac misdiagnoses reported in the New England Journal of Medicine, for example, found that women 55 and younger were seven times more likely to be misdiagnosed and sent home from the Emergency Department in mid-heart attack compared to our male counterparts.
+Research on cardiac misdiagnoses reported in the New England Journal of Medicine, for example, found that women in their 50s or younger were seven times more likely to be misdiagnosed and sent home from the Emergency Department in mid-heart attack compared to our male counterparts.
 (1)